 An Active Learning Session on Interdisciplinary Research Approaches to Question Formulation

-To this end, in collaboration with Dr. Dan Rothstein, Luz Santana, and Dr. Dan Perlman, I designed a learning experience for doctoral students, from many diverse disciplines, during which doctoral students:
+To this end, in collaboration with Dr. Dan Rothstein, Luz Santana, and Dr. Dan Perlman, I designed a learning experience for doctoral students, from many diverse disciplines, where doctoral students do the following things:

-- Experience an abbreviated version of the QFT for research as an individual experience
+- Experience an abbreviated version of the QFT-R as an individual experience

-- Formulate their own questions on their research topic while following four rules for producing questions
+- Produce their own questions on their research topic while following four rules for producing questions.

-When I facilitated this strategy at Northeastern University, the session effectively engaged students in developing their own questions on their research topic, creating questions on interdisciplinary teams on a shared topic, and using this thinking to inform the refinement of their own questions to be more societally impactful and reflect new perspectives.
+When I facilitated this strategy at Northeastern University, the session effectively engaged students in developing their own questions on their research topic.
+They also created questions on a shared topic with interdisciplinary teams and used this thinking to refine their own questions to be more societally impactful and reflect new perspectives.

 Students’ Reflections on Broader Impacts

-Thinking changed, during the course of just one session, for many students.
-Reflecting on what NSF calls broader impacts, one student said the session, “gives me the concept of broader impacts of research, and why it matters.”
-Another student offered how it, “helped me to deepen what I can do to broaden the impacts of my research.”
-Yet another shared that it, “helped me to think about broader impacts and the big picture of my work.”
+For many students, thinking changed during the course of just one session.
+Reflecting on what the National Science Foundation calls broader impacts, one student said the session “gives me the concept of broader impacts of research, and why it matters.”
+Another student said it “helped me to deepen what I can do to broaden the impacts of my research.”
+Yet another said it “helped me to think about broader impacts and the big picture of my work.”

-The session did not simply teach what broader impacts are—it provided students the space to advance their own research in the context of broader impacts while also providing them a tool that they could use on their own or collaboratively.
-One doctoral researcher found that, “it helped because it pushed me to think about broader impacts for some questions that I first thought were too specific to have any broader impact.”
-One student had not previously given much thought to broader impacts before the session: “I didn’t actually think about broader impacts before so this workshop brings me some new information.”
+The session did not simply teach what broader impacts are.
+It provided students the space to advance their own research in the context of broader impacts while also providing them with a tool they could use on their own or collaboratively.
+One doctoral researcher found that “it helped because it pushed me to think about broader impacts for some questions that I first thought were too specific to have any broader impact.”
+One student had not previously given much thought to broader impacts before the session, reflecting, “I didn’t actually think about broader impacts before, so this workshop brings me some new information.”

 Students’ Reflections on Interdisciplinary, Collaborative Research

 Other students noted how their thinking had changed as a result of working on interdisciplinary teams of students.
-One student found that the session, “allowed me to discuss work with others outside [of my] department.
-Reframes existing research project in a new light.”
-Another found that the session, “made me notice similarities in issues shared by multiple disciplines.”
-Indeed—doctoral students loved the opportunity to collaborate across disciplines as it was mentioned repeatedly that they appreciated, “talking to people with different backgrounds,” that they liked the “teamwork,” “mingling with other PhD students,” and “collaborating with different backgrounds, getting different viewpoints.”
+One student found that the session “allowed me to discuss work with others outside [of my] department” and that it “reframes [my] existing research project in a new light.”
+Another found that the session “made me notice similarities in issues shared by multiple disciplines.”
+Indeed, doctoral students loved the opportunity to collaborate across disciplines.
+A repeated theme in their feedback was that they appreciated “talking to people with different backgrounds,” that they liked the “teamwork,” “mingling with other PhD students,” and “collaborating with different backgrounds, getting different viewpoints.”
 When provided the opportunity, these doctoral students excitedly engaged in a process through which they could learn and think with fellow researchers, no matter their discipline.

 Students’ Reflections on How the QFT Supports Their Work